ashikMostofaTonmoy/devops_with_jenkins/kubernetes.md

 # Kubernetes (K8S)

-* to check everythin locally , install `minikube` , a choosen hypervisor according to the os you are on
+* to check everything locally , install `minikube` , a choosen hypervisor according to the os you are on
 * install `kubectl` if not installed by default
 * you may need to restart/logout the pc to take the change effect